For more information about who we are please visit our About page

 If you wish to contact us, please send an email to: email@example.com or write to us at: Data Protection, St Peter’s Hospice, Charlton Road, Brentry, Bristol, BS10 6NL.

 St Peter’s Hospice is committed to making its privacy notice accessible to all those who need to access it.
+If you have difficulty reading the information on our website, you may wish to view our privacy video below.

 At St Peter’s Hospice we take your security and privacy seriously.
 When we collect your personal information we use a variety of technical processes to prevent unauthorised access including firewalls, digital surveillance, and encryption.